Skip to main content

 }

-Other configuration can be added as required when connecting to specific data sources or using specific features.
-These specific configurations are listed below.
+Other libraries and configuration can be added as required when connecting to specific data sources or tuning Spark configurations.

 Authenticate to Tecton Account